Jaseci-Labs/jaseci/jac/support/jac-lang.org/docs/examples/littleX/tutorial.md

 **Jac lang**, language used in Jaseci stack, organizes data as interconnected nodes within a spatial or graph-like structure.
 It focuses on the **relationships** between data points, rather than processing them **step-by-step**.

-**Nodes**: These are the individual entities or points in a graph.
+**Node**: Node is the atom of jaseci stack.
 Each node represents an object, entity, or a piece of data.

 First create a node with name Person and attributes name, age.
 ```jac